samuelpratt/Sudoku/README.md

 ## What?

-Sam's free time project to write a simple Android Sudoku solver.
+Sam's free time project to write a simple Android Sudoku solver App.

+The idea is that you will be able to take a picture of the puzzle and the App will extract the puzzle from the image and then solve it.

 Please bear in mind that I'm: -

 1. Not an App developer
 2. Not a graphic designer